-- T1: The doctor is unable to feel the tumour or see it with imaging. - T1a: Cancer is found incidentally during an operation for benign prostate enlargement (called a transurethral resection of the prostate, or TURP) and is present in less than 5% of the tissue removed. - T1b: Cancer is found after a TURP and is present in more than 5%. - T1c: Cancer is found by needle biopsy. - T2: Can feel that the tumour seems to be confined to the prostate. - T2a: Cancer is found in one half or less of only one side of the prostate. - T2b: Cancer is found in more than half of one side of the prostate. - TZ
+- T1: The doctor is unable to feel the tu mour or see it with imaging. - T1a: Cancer is found incidentally during an operation for benign prostate enlargement (called a transurethral resection of the prostate, or TURP) and is present in less than 5% of the tissue removed. - T1b: Cancer is found after a TURP and is present in more than 5%. - T1c: Cancer is found by mpMRI biopsy or biopsy. - T2: Can feel that the tumour seems to be confined to the prostate. - T2a: Cancer is found in one half or less of only one side of the prostate. - T2b: Cancer is found in more than half of one side of the prostate.